-Taxes that are not to be imposed save by authority of Law (Article 265)
+Taxes that are not to be imposed save by authority of Law (GST amendment article 265)

-This article states that nobody shall have the authority to levy or collect tax without the authority of law.
-The term authority of law presumes that tax proposed to be levied must be within the legal framework of the Legislature imposing tax.
+This GST article in constitution states that nobody shall have the authority to levy or collect tax without the authority of law.
+GST in which list of constitution the term authority of law presumes that tax proposed to be levied must be within the legal constitutional framework of gst framework of the Legislature imposing tax.

 Extent of laws made by Parliament and by legislatures of State (Article 245)

 This article of the constitution deals with the relationship between the Union and the States.
 The power to enact the laws is conferred on Parliament and the Legislature of the State by Article 245 of the Constitution.
 The said article provides as under:

 “(i) Subject to the provisions of the Constitution, Parliament has authority to frame laws for the entire or any part of India, and the States may make laws for the whole or any part of their territory.

 (ii) No law that had been framed by the Parliament would be considered invalid on the grounds that it would have an extraterritorial operation.”

 Subject matter of laws made by Center and by the governments of the State (Article 246):

 It gives the sole authority to Central and State governments for levying taxes in India.
 Whereas the Parliament may make laws for the whole of India or any part thereof, the State Legislature may make laws for the State or part thereof.